 I make commissions for purchases made through links in this post.

 How To Store Pesto

-It’s best if you cover the surface of the pesto directly with plastic wrap before sealing container.
+It’s best if you cover the surface of the pesto directly with plastic wrap before sealing the container.
 This prevents air from discoloring the pesto.

-Pesto can also be frozen for up to 2 months.
+Pesto can also be frozen for up to 6 months.
 I love to freeze pesto in ice cube trays and then transfer to plastic freezer bags.
 The ice cube size is great for individual servings or to stir into soups, stews, sauces or salad dressings for extra flavor!
 Pesto can also be frozen in small containers.

 Recipes With Pesto